LibreCAD/libdxfrw/README.md

 This is a WebAssembly version of libdxfrw.
 It can read/write DXF files (in both formats, ascii and binary form) and read DWG files from AutoCAD R14 to AutoCAD 2020 in browser and Node.js environment.

+You can play with it through this [live demo](https://mlight-lee.github.io/libdxfrw/).

 ## Build WebAssembly

 ```